cpp-linter/cpp-linter-action/README.md

 #### `version`

 - **Description**: The desired version of the [clang-tools](https://hub.docker.com/r/xianpengshen/clang-tools) to use.
 Accepted options are strings which can be 14, 13, 12, 11, 10, 9, or 8.
+    - Set this option to a blank string ('') to use the platform's default installed version.
 - Default: '10'

 #### `verbosity`